usnistgov/NIST-BGP-SRx/README.md

 performed separately.

 For this reason each component will have its own unit tests if at all.
-These will if available be located within the appropriate source folder.
+These will if available be located within the appropriate source folder or the newly added EXAMPLES project which will be installed in ```opt/bgp-srx-examples```.
 Please consult the README files located in each component directory for more information.

 ### Performance Test